 In this guide we’re going to explore a city in one of the most exciting regions of the United Kingdom – a region expected by experts Savills to see 21.6% capital growth over the next 5 years.
 We’re going to tell you the best reasons for investing in the Yorkshire city of Bradford.

 Situated in the foothills of the Pennines, Bradford forms part of the West Yorkshire Urban Area, the United Kingdom’s fourth largest urban area – and contains a population of over 530,000.
 The city enjoys a location just 16 miles from Leeds, and possesses extremely good links to the rest of the major northern cities, as well as easy access to the M1 motorway.

 Steeped in heritage and culture, Bradford offers residents a selection of architectural delights, from the old industrial quarter of Little Germany to the UNESCO World Heritage Site of Saltaire – a wonderfully preserved Victorian village.
 Bradford is also the first ever UNESCO City of Film in the world, proving this city not only has a cultural past, but a cultural future too.

 Many people relocate to Bradford because of the ease at which it’s possible to escape to some of the most spectacular countryside in Britain.
 The northern tip of the world famous Peak District National Park is only a 40 minute drive away and the Yorkshire Dales National Park can be accessed in around about the same time as well.

-Clearly there is an appeal to this West Yorkshire post-industrial town, but with all that said, let’s gets down business on why you should invest in Bradford.
+Clearly there is an appeal to this West Yorkshire post-industrial town for residents, but with all that said, let’s gets down business on why investors should choose Bradford.